oristopo/nanoTAPR/README.md

 stored.
 A new stored measurement set over-writes the existing measurements in storage.

-There are three options in the Storage menu: Store
+There are three options in the Storage menu:
+Store
 Recall
 Display Storage

-'Store' captures the complete raw measurement set (whether or not the traces are displayed) and stores it to memory.
+'Store' captures the complete raw measurement set
+(whether or not the traces are displayed) and stores it to memory.

 'Recall' retrieves the measurement set from memory and over-writes the current active measurement set.
 It does not delete or alter the raw data in storage.

-'Display Storage' is a toggle that is checked when the contents of storage are being displayed.
+'Display Storage' is a toggle that is checked when storage contents are displayed.

 A common use of the storage function is to make a measurement, verify it's useful, then 'store' the data.
 Next, some change to the device under test is made and a new measurement is made.
 Enabling the Display Storage option allows comparing on-screen the two measurements.

 The markers are only attached to the active display set, MARKERS ARE NOT ATTACHED TO THE STORED DATA.
 This helps to distinguish which data